folio-org/folio-org.github.io/guidelines/issue-tracker.md

 Use attachments for long log files, text listings, and images.
 Be sure to redact information that would compromise privacy.

+When filing bug reports from Maven and unit test output, always use Maven non-interactive (option `-B,--batch-mode`) to avoid control characters in output.

 ## Create issue

 When creating the issue, select the most relevant _Project_ and the _Issue